spatiotemporal-data/spatiotemporal-data.github.io/posts/hangzhou_metro.md

 </p>

 <p style="font-size: 14px; color: gray" align = "center">
-<b>Figure 1.</b> Illustration of Hangzhou metro systems with three lines in January 2019.
-Note that the inflow and outflow trips at the station #54 are missing in the whole period.
+<b>Figure 1.</b> Illustration of the Hangzhou metro system with three lines in January 2019.
+Note that inflow and outflow trips at station #54 are missing for the entire period.
 </p>

 <br>